boystrange/ProgramVerification/src/Chapter/NaturalNumbers.lagda.md

 ```
 -->

-In this section we define the data type of natural numbers and some
+In this chapter we define the data type of natural numbers and some
 operations on them.
 We then prove some fundamental properties of
 these operations.

 The main challenge we have to face in defining the data type of
 natural numbers is that there are infinitely many of them.
 So, we
 cannot just enumerate all the natural numbers as we have done for
 the values `true` and `false` of type `Bool`.
-However, we can
+Nonetheless, we can
-provide a finite number of constructors with which we can build
+provide a finite number of **constructors** with which we can build
 increasingly large natural numbers by recalling that any natural
 number other than 0 is the successor of another (smaller) natural
 number, its predecessor.
 This intuition leads to the definition of